 - Server-side support: While client-side ad execution and tracking has been the recommended way to track ad impressions and other metrics, digital in-stream video ads are often served to devices (clients) that cannot execute and track ads using traditional display methods.
 VAST 4.0 supports the increasingly common "adstitching" method for providing linear video ads in a stream to players with limited capabilities using server to server methods. - Mezzanine file and Creative ID: To support advertising across video platforms that include long-form content, high-resolution screens, and advertiser requirements for tracking ad creative, VAST 4.0 features include support for the raw, high-quality mezzanine file and international creative ID programs (such as Ad-ID in the US). - Ad Verification and Viewability Execution: Verification vendors have been using VPAID for measurement verification instead of using it for ad interaction as VPAID was intended.
-VAST 4.0 includes a light script object to simplify ad verification using VAST instead of complicating VPAID use and interfering with the video viewing experience. - Support for categories: Ad categories help video publishers separate competing ad creative and improve brand safety.
+VAST 4.0 offers a designated space for inserting ad verification APIs, enabling a more streamlined process for executing files strictly intended for ad verification.
+In addition, a secondary impression element, named ViewableImpression, has been added to allow publishers the option to track on viewability for their inventory. - Separate video file and interactive file: The complexity of digital video has given rise to the need to separate the linear video file from any creative interactive API files.
+While the VAST media file has accepted a variety of media files in the past, new technology models, such as server-side ad serving and ad-stitching, need access to the video file separate from the interactive API.
+The interactive API cannot always be executed, so a VAST tag that provides a video file separate from APIs can display more successfully across platforms and devices. - Support for categories: Ad categories help video publishers separate competing ad creative and improve brand safety.
 VAST 4.0 ad categories support these efforts. - Conditional ad declaration: In programmatic environments, a VPAID unit is sometimes used to decide whether or not to place an ad.
 If this "conditional ad" never results in an ad to display, the publisher may have to forfeit any revenue from the resulting lost inventory.
 A declaration in VAST for a conditional ad helps publishers prevent and reclaim any potentially lost inventory revenue in programmatic ad delivery.